 I also thought this year’s CanJam was a lot more diverse than last year in terms of product displays.
 You had your usual attending big players and Singapore’s major distributors but tucked in here and there were companies showing off some very interesting new designs and concepts.

 I also felt the heavy presence of a diverse range of electrostatic brands and products this year, much more so than previously.
 Not just Stax, but Sonoma, MrSpeakers, and downstairs AAW/Shozy with their super cool electret hybrid IEM.

 Suffice to say I could not visit every booth but for those I did I left with some distinct impressions and some very definite favorites that we hope to review on Headfonics in the coming months.

-I was lucky enough to demo a lot of the gear on display at the Guangzhou Audio Show in Nov 2017 and also reviewed the N3, N5ii and the “I-series” desktop amp, DAC and streamer.
-The big-ticket item was the beautiful HA-300 SET Class A tube amplifier which weighs in at a back-breaking 30kg and primed to drive just about any headphone out there.
+I was lucky enough to demo a lot of the gear on display at the Guangzhou Audio Show in Nov 2017 and also reviewed the N3, N5ii, and the “I-series” desktop amp, DAC, and streamer.
+The big-ticket item was the beautiful HA-300 SET Class A tube amplifier which weighs in at a back-breaking 30kg and primed to drive just about any headphones out there.